 Infants/toddlers 25 hours

 Special education 25 hours

-Preschool/kindergarten 50 hours
+Preschool/kindergarten

-Primary level 50 hours
+Primary level

 The Institute's licensure officer reviews transcripts of all prior undergraduate and graduate course work, along with previous professional experiences, to verify that teacher candidates have the requisite content knowledge in math, science, U.S. history, and U.S. government, at a minimum.
 Competence in other content areas, including English language arts, social sciences, physical growth and development, and the fine arts, may also be assessed based on performance in prior undergraduate and graduate course work.